-FORM 51-102F1 MANAGEMENT DISCUSSION AND ANALYSIS ("MD&A") FOR THE THREE AND TWELVE MONTHS ENDED JULY 31, 2021
+FORM 51-102F1 MANAGEMENT DISCUSSION AND ANALYSIS ("MD&A") FOR THE THREE AND TWELVE MONTHS ENDED JULY 31, 2022

-The following MD&A, approved by the Board of Directors of the Company, on the recommendation of the Audit Committee, on November 26, 2021, should be read together with the consolidated financial statements for the years ended July 31, 2021 and 2020 and the notes thereto (the "Financial Statements") prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following MD&A, approved by the Audit Committee on behalf of the Board of Directors of the Company on November 25, 2022 should be read together with the consolidated financial statements for the year ended July 31, 2022 and the notes thereto (the "Financial Statements") prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are stated in Canadian dollars, the Company's functional currency, unless otherwise indicated.